DimitrisBinichakis/SyskronCTF-2020/Misc/Security.txt.md

 ![Screenshot_2020-10-23 https www senork de(2)](https://user-images.githubusercontent.com/73142671/96949177-efeda400-14ef-11eb-844e-69a88e210bda.png)

-We created a file called *pubkey.asc* in our own home directory , and pasted the the PGP public key block into it .
+We create a file called *pubkey.asc* in our own home directory , and paste the the PGP public key block into it .

 We need to try to extract the PGP keyid from our public key file , pubkey.asc .